electric-sql/electric/docs/api/clients/typescript.md

       title: "Improve the app",
     },
   ],
-  skipDuplicates: true
+  skipDuplicates: true,
-})
+});
-console.log(count) // prints 1 because the 2nd record has the same ID
+console.log(count); // prints 1 because the 2nd record has the same ID
 // as the first one so it is ignored
 ```

 ### `findUnique`